dropbox/dropbox-sdk-obj-c/README.md

 There are two methods to programmatically retrieve an OAuth 2.0 access token:

 * **Direct auth** (iOS only): This launches the official Dropbox iOS app (if installed), authenticates via the official app, then redirects back into the SDK
-* **External browser auth** (iOS, macOS): This launches the platform's default browser for authenticating via the Dropbox authorization page.
-For iOS >= 9, a `SFSafariViewController` is used instead of an external browser.
+* **Safari view controller auth** (iOS, macOS): This launches a `SFSafariViewController` to facillitate the auth flow.
 This is desirable because it is safer for the end-user, and pre-existing session data can be used to avoid requiring the user to re-enter their Dropbox credentials.

 To facilitate the above authorization flows, you should take the following steps: